Predictions for off-shell $t\bar{t}Z$ production at the LHC: the complete set of LO and NLO contributions: Introduction

 The relevance of the top-quark-associated $\PZ$-boson production ($\rm t\bar{\rm t}Z$ in the following) is nowadays well established and confirmed by the numerous searches that have been performed by experimental collaborations in the course of the Large Hadron Collider (LHC) life time.
 Indeed, its indepth investigation can offer for instance additional tests on the Standard Model (SM), better control on the background to other processes, and a direct access to the top-quark couplings with the electroweak (EW) sector.

 For all these reasons, the theory community has tried hard in the last few decades to continuously improve the accuracy of the predictions for $\rm t\bar{\rm t}Z$ production.
-In so doing, both next-to-leading (NLO) QCD and EW corrections and QCD-resummation effects were considered, but mostly with an approximate treatment of the resonance particles.
-Only quite recently the first off-shell calculation at NLO in QCD for $\rm t\bar{\rm t}Z$ in the four-charged-lepton decay channel was obtained in \citere{Bevilacqua:2022nrm}, where it was shown how crucial a correct modelling of the off-shell effects can be, especially for some differential observables.
-In this contribution, we present some results from \citere{Denner:2023eti}, where the complete set of full off-shell LO and NLO corrections to the same process has been computed.
+This problem has been tackled for a long time with simplified approaches, where typically resonance particles are set on shell or modelled with the narrow-width approximation.
+Only quite recently an off-shell calculation for $\rm t\bar{\rm t}Z$ in the four-charged-lepton decay channel came out in \citere{Bevilacqua:2022nrm}, where it was shown how crucial a correct modelling of the off-shell effects can be, especially for some differential observables.
+In that work, NLO accuracy in QCD was achieved.
+In this contribution, we discuss some results from \citere{Denner:2023eti}, where all still-missing LO and NLO terms have been obtained with a full off-shell calculation.
+The same results were already presented in \citere{Lombardi:2024owo}.